Available for Lead UX & Product Designer roles · London

 RX Global · London

-• UX Design Lead for Innolab, RX Global's agile innovation team focused on lean prototyping and experimental product concepts
+• UX design lead for Innolab, RX Global's agile innovation team focused on lean prototyping and testing experimental product concepts (B2B, B2C, SaaS) for the events technology sector

-• Designed and launched an AI-driven recommendations engine using LLMs via AWS Bedrock, personalising exhibitor discovery across 250+ events
+• Designed and launched an AI-powered recommendations engine using LLMs via AWS Bedrock, personalising exhibitor discovery across 250+ events and trade shows — the first AI-native feature in RX Global's attendee platform

-• Conceived and delivered an AR treasure hunt at FIBO, the first AR gamification experience in the RX portfolio
+• Designed and shipped an AR treasure hunt at FIBO, the first AR gamification experience in the RX portfolio, increasing exhibitor stand visits and visitor engagement at one of Europe's largest fitness conventions

-• Established a lean innovation framework that reduced concept-to-test cycle time by 40%
+• Established a lean innovation framework that reduced concept-to-test cycle time by 40%, enabling faster experimentation across the product portfolio

 • Led a design system task group for Figma implementation across 250+ brands and trade shows